Determining plane curve singularities from its polars: Tracking the behaviour of the invariant quotients

 \begin{cor} If $p$ is a rupture point of $\xi$, then

 \end{cor} \begin{proof} Since $p$ is a rupture point of $\xi$, there is at least one branch of $\xi$ going through it and whose point in the first neighbourhood if free.
-Such a branch clearly goes through the point of which $p$ is satellite and is not smaller than $p$.
+Such a branch clearly goes through the last free point preceding or equal to $p$, and is not smaller than $p$.
 Thus, we have $v_p(\xi) = m_p$ in virtue of Theorem \ref{Thm-values-versus-alcades}. \end{proof}